Watershed Science Technician Program

 THIS PROGRAM HAS CHANGED -- Updating -- Please check back

 - A full-time beginning technician's salary may range from $24,660 to $38,480 annually.

-Students are enjoying our new Career Technical Program and we are still accepting applications for Fall 2014!
+Students are enjoying our new Career Technical Program and we are now accepting applications to start Fall, Winter or Spring terms!